zenobio93/seat-docs/docs/installation_guides/debian.md

 ### Basics
 We will ensuring that your system is up to date before starting with package installation.
 So, let's start with basics :

 - `apt-get update` to refresh the repositories cache.
 - `apt-get full-upgrade` to update any installed packages.
 - `reboot` in order to ensure any updated software is the current running version.
 - `apt-get autoremove` (after the reboot) to cleanup any unneeded packages.
+- `apt-get install sudo apt-transport-https` this will provide sudo and https support for packages repositories

 ### Database
 SeAT relies **heavily** on a database to function.